Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Lessons Learned

 Organisations present support for CVD by publishing a disclosure policy on their websites, using security.txt\cite{rfc9116}, or providing bounty or tracking programs~\cite{boucher_trojan_2022,moura_stressful_2023,vanhoef_krack_2017}.
-Boucher et al.~\cite{boucher_trojan_2022} observed vendors outsourcing their programs to third-party platforms that reveal their own policies and prioritisation on vulnerability selections.
+Boucher and Anderson \cite{boucher_trojan_2022} observed vendors outsourcing their programs to third-party platforms that reveal their own policies and prioritisation on vulnerability selections.
 They noted that the policies and preferences of the outsourced platforms may limit the incentive and direct message delivery to the responsible parties.
-In the vulnerability notification, it has been observed in ~\cite{chen_cvd_2024} that most informed stakeholders still do not provide security.txt or equivalent information in their responses, but privacy policies that do not necessarily help the disclosure process.
+In the vulnerability notification, Chen et al. \cite{chen_cvd_2024} observed that most of the stakeholders still do not provide security.txt or equivalent information in their responses, but privacy policies that do not necessarily help the disclosure process.
 The implementation of the disclosure policies among stakeholders still requires attention.